Parenting as a Daughter: How Your Own Attachment Wounds Shape Your Nervous System as a Mother & How Brainspotting Can Help

 • Strengthening support systems

 Ultimately, parenting as a daughter is not about achieving perfect regulation.
 It is about learning to meet activation with awareness and building relational safety over time.
+That is how intergenerational patterns shift.

+In trauma-informed therapy, the process of separating past from present is often supported through approaches that work directly with the nervous system rather than relying solely on cognitive insight.
+Two modalities that can be particularly supportive for mothers navigating these patterns are Brainspotting and Sensorimotor Psychotherapy.
 Both approaches recognize that trauma and attachment wounds are not stored only in memory or narrative.
 They are also stored in the body and nervous system.
 This is why parenting moments can sometimes feel disproportionately activating even when a mother intellectually understands that her child’s behavior is developmentally appropriate.

-Brainspotting, developed by Dr. David Grand, is a brain-body therapy that helps individuals access and process trauma stored in deeper parts of the brain and nervous system.
+Brainspotting, developed by Dr. David Grand, is a brain-body therapy that helps access and process trauma stored in deeper parts of the brain and nervous system.
 In Brainspotting sessions, the therapist helps identify eye positions—or “brainspots”—that correspond to emotional or physiological activation.
 By maintaining awareness of that eye position while tracking body sensations, the brain can begin to process unresolved experiences that may be contributing to present-day triggers.

-For mothers working through attachment trauma, Brainspotting can be particularly helpful in reducing the intensity of activation that parenting moments sometimes evoke.
-For example, a client may discover that the panic she feels when her child rejects comfort is connected to earlier experiences of abandonment or emotional neglect.
-Brainspotting allows the nervous system to process those earlier memories without requiring the client to repeatedly retell painful stories in detail.
+If you’re a mother working through attachment trauma, Brainspotting can be particularly helpful in reducing the intensity of activation that parenting moments sometimes evoke.
+For example, you may discover that the panic you feel when your child rejects comfort is connected to earlier experiences of abandonment or emotional neglect.
+Brainspotting allows the nervous system to process those earlier memories without requiring you to repeatedly retell painful stories in detail.
+Over time, this processing can decrease the intensity of those automatic responses, making it easier to remain present and regulated during difficult parenting moments.

 Similarly, Sensorimotor Psychotherapy, developed by Pat Ogden, offers a structured way to work with trauma through the body.
 Rather than focusing only on thoughts or emotions, Sensorimotor Psychotherapy pays close attention to physical sensations, posture, movement patterns, and impulses that arise during moments of activation.

-For mothers navigating parenting while also healing their own attachment wounds, approaches like Brainspotting and Sensorimotor Psychotherapy offer pathways to process trauma while strengthening regulation, relational capacity, and resilience.
+If you’re a mother navigating parenting while also healing your own attachment wounds, approaches like Brainspotting and Sensorimotor Psychotherapy offer pathways to process trauma while strengthening regulation, relational capacity, and resilience.
+Healing does not erase the past.
+But it can transform how the past lives in the present.
+And that transformation often begins in the quiet, everyday moments of parenting where awareness replaces reactivity, and repair replaces rupture.

 Amanda Stretcher